csm-aut/csm/README.md

 ### Restart CSM Server - inside a virtual environment

-Copy the virtual environment directory which contains python interpreter and library modules, to the new application directory.
+Copy the virtual environment directory (e.g. env) which contains python interpreter and library modules, to the new application directory.

 ```shell
 $ cd /usr/local/csm/csmserver